LondheShubham153/90DaysOfDevOps/README.md

 # #90DaysOfDevOps Challenge
 ## Learn, Upskill, Grow  with the Community

-This repository is a Challenge for the DevOps Community to get stronger in DevOps.
-This challenge starts on the 1st January 2023 and in the next 90 Days we promise ourselves to become better at DevOps.

-The reason for making this Public is so that others can learn from the community and help each other grow.
+🚀 Welcome to the DevOps Challenge Repository!
+Kickstarting on January 1st, 2023, this challenge aims to empower the DevOps Community to level up their DevOps skills.
+Over the course of the next 90 days, we're committed to enhancing our abilities in DevOps.

+🌟 Why is this repository public?
+We believe in the power of collective learning and growth.
+By sharing our journey, we invite others to learn from the community and contribute to each other's progress.
+Together, let's harness the strength of our community to excel in DevOps!

 ## Steps:
 - Fork[https://github.com/LondheShubham153/90DaysOfDevOps/fork] the Repo.